Manaslu Circuit Trek - 16 Days

 • Manaslu Conservation Area entry Permits

-• Manaslu Restricted area's Special Permits
+• Manaslu Restricted Area's Special Permits

 • An experienced English-speaking trekking guide

-• Staff food, accommodation, salary & insurance
+• Trekking Guide food, accommodation, salary & insurance

 • Kathmandu to Soti Khola by Public Vehicle